Japan has become a popular tourist destination in recent years.

 The Japanese Yen is the local currency.
 Our payment cards were almost always accepted, from supermarkets, gas stations, and restaurants to the trains and the subway.
 However, there are a few exceptions.
 We had one train station where they did only accept cash or local cards.
 So, it’s best to always have a little bit of cash on you, just in case.

 For payments, we used our Revolut and N26 cards because they don’t charge any currency exchange commissions and, as such, we saved 2.5% on average when compared with the traditional cards that do charge those fees.

 Withdrawing money is possible at the ATMs.
-We never had problems to find an ATM that accepted our cards.
+We never had problems finding an ATM that accepted our cards.

 Obviously, people speak Japanese in Japan.

 The English language is pretty commonplace, too, and most people you meet will have at least a basic knowledge of English.

 Having a conversation is often difficult, but asking for directions, making some purchases in the local supermarket, and checking if you’re taking the correct train or subway is perfectly possible in English.

 Even if they don’t really know the language, the locals will do their utmost best to help you anyway.